marcopeg/stuffer/book/authentication.md

 **NOTE:** fine grained permissions may be implemented by an __Authorization__ feature.

+When the anonymous download is disable the download is automatically scoped to the space defined in the JWT.
+If you want to enable cross-space downloads you can set:

+    AUTH_ENABLE_CROSS_SPACE_DOWNLOAD=true

+This way you can generate a generic (and short living) JWT that grants download access to the whole Stuffer instance.

 ## Upload

+By defaul anyone can upload stuff in Stuffer.
+The resource end up in a default space that you can customize in the [upload feature](./upload.md).

+You can restrict uploads to authenticated requests by setting the evironment variable:

+    AUTH_ENABLE_ANONYMOUS_UPLOAD=false

-By default you must provide an **Authentication header** with a valid JWT that targets a specific space for the upload.
+With that configuration active, a user must provide an **Authentication header** with a valid JWT that targets a specific space for the upload.

     Authentication: Bearer xxx

-You can enable anonymous uploads by providing the environment variable:

-    AUTH_ENABLE_ANONYMOUS_UPLOAD=true

-At that point the resource will be saved into the default space as defined in the upload feature.